Fair Division of Goods in the Shadow of Market Values: A Procedure With Market Values with Preferences

-We now explore a second setting in which the goods' market value is given and it is accepted by the agents involved.
-Differences in the valuations among the agents still exist and they will result in subjective modifications of the market value of each single good, which may increase or decrease depending on the degree of appreciation by every single agent.
+The utility for any agent of any good is expressed as a positive number.
+Since in the present model, goods have a market value, their utility should be comparable to this value.
+Agents' inclinations may make the goods more (or less) valuable than their face value, but, in any case, the good's utility for any agent should not be too distant from the good's monetary value, because valuable goods can usually be traded outside the division context.
+Under these assumptions, it is reasonable to put bounds on the utility of a good by defining an interval of reasonable values that includes the market value.

-Elicitation of preferences typically requires careful balance between the precision in the specification of the agents' priorities and the simplicity in the definition of rules that can be understood by a vast audience of non-specialists, with no background in matematics or economics.

-The method that we propose supports the latter feature, while maintaining, under some proper assumptions, a sufficient degree of the former.
-It recurs to an ancient and intuitive method, which is knowing a recent revamp in popularity: that of a rating system induced by the repetition of a given symbol, typically a star.
+Economics models take great care in the mathematical description of the agents' utilities, but often overlook the process of eliciting the agents' preferences inside the model.
+Eliciting preferences typically requires a careful balance between precision in the specification of the agents' preferences and simplicity in the definition of rules that can be understood by a vast audience of non-specialists, with little or no background in mathematics or economics.
+The method that I propose supports the latter feature, while maintaining, under some proper assumptions, a sufficient degree of the former.
+It uses an old intuitive method, which is experiencing a resurgence in popularity: a rating system induced by the repetition of a given symbol, typically a star.
 The method dates back to an 1820 guidebook by Mariana Starke \cite{s1820}.
-Since then it has been used by critics to grade artworks (books, movies, theatrical performances,$\ldots$) or by travellers or institutions to evaluate facilities (hotels, restaurants,$\ldots$).
-More recently, it has become a popular method used by major internet goods and services retailers (such as Amazon, eBay or TripAdvisor) to let customer provide feedback on their consumption experience for other customers to make more informed decisions.
-We are confident that such pervasivity should make every potential user of the procedure at ease.
+Since then, it has been used by critics to grade artworks (books, movies, theatrical performances, and so on) or by travellers or institutions to evaluate facilities (hotels, restaurants, and so on).
+More recently, it has become a popular method used by major internet goods and services retailers (such as Amazon, eBay or TripAdvisor) to let customers provide feedback on their consumption experience for other customers to make more informed decisions.
+Its popularity should put every potential user of the procedure at ease.
+The rating system selects a finite number of values from the continuous range of plausible choices.

-Typically, an odd number of symbols is adopted, with a median grade denoting neutrality.
-In the context of fair division, a rating system could be given the following interpretation.

-We believe that a rating system with 5 levels is rich enough for most purposes: it encompasses the 3 level system (an agent who only wants to distinguish among appreciated (neutral, depreciated, resp.) goods could use a restricted rating of 5 stars (3 stars, 1 star, resp.).